mjaglarz/rasa-chatbot/README.md

   - rasa run
   - python3 discordAPI/chatbot.py

-Chatbot allows you to check schedule for invented tournaments, see what games will be played, and add player to a tournament for a specific game.
+Chatbot allows you to check schedule of imaginary tournaments, see what games will be played, and add player to a tournament for a specific game.
 When a player is added to a tournament, they are given a number and start time information.